Jefferson Park, Chicago

-Jefferson Park is one of the 77 community areas of Chicago, located on the Northwest Side of the city.
+Jefferson Park is one of the 77 community areas of Chicago, located on the northwest side of the city.
 The neighborhood of Jefferson Park occupies a larger swath of territory.
+It is also named after Thomas Jefferson, the third U.S. president and the Founding Father who was the main writer of the Declaration of Independence.

 Jefferson Park is bordered by the community areas of Norwood Park to the northwest, Forest Glen to the northeast, Portage Park to the south, and the suburb of Harwood Heights to the west.
 The Guatemalan consulate is located in Jefferson Park at 5559 North Elston Avenue.

 History

 Settlement in the vicinity of Jefferson Park began in the 1830s with John Kinzie Clark and Elijah Wentworth, whose claim was near what is now the Jefferson Park Metra Station, where he operated a tavern and inn.
 The tiny settlement of traders, hunters, and farmers consisted of simple one and two room log cabins until Abram Gale, for whom Gale Street is named, built the first frame house in Jefferson.
 Jefferson Park became the hub of an independent township that was incorporated at the nearby Dickinson Tavern as Jefferson Township in 1850 until annexed by the city of Chicago in 1889.
 The area was once home to a significant population of Volga Germans, and one of the area's one time local landmarks was a local apartment building in the vicinity of the park along Higgins Avenue known by locals as "the Russian Hotel".

 Jefferson Park is also home to the Northwest Chicago Historical Society which is dedicated to preserve the area's rich history as well as most historical events and lectures.

 On January 21, 2021 a Boutique Air Pilatus PC-12 was landing at the Chicago O'Hare Airport when its left main tire separated from the aircraft and landed in Jefferson Park.
 Police reported the tire, along with several small parts were found on a sidewalk near Leland Avenue.
 The tire hit two houses before coming to a rest on the sidewalk.